 Fungal nail infections, also known as “onychomycosis,” are very common.
 It occurs in 10%-12% of the general population but becomes more common as we age.
 The prevalence is 20% in those older than 60 years and 50% in those older than 70 years.
 It is also most common on the big toenail.

 Toenail fungi treatments will vary depending on your symptoms.
-Your healthcare provider should look into multiple factors to decide on the right treatment plan for you.
+Your healthcare provider should look into multiple factors medical help you to decide on the right treatment plan for you.
 It can be tailored to your individual needs.
 In general antifungal medicines are the most effective at curing and eliminating toenail fungal infections.

 Treatments for toenail fungus break down into three categories:

 1) Prescription treatments: these have the most evidence to support they work, as they need to go through large clinical studies to be approved by the FDA.

 2) Over the counter medications: these are usually topical treatments that do not typically go through FDA review but many drugs are believed to have an active ingredient that is inhibits fungus growth

 3) Homeopathic/home remedies: These are ingredients typically found in nature or their derivatives believed to prevent fungus growth.

 Oral medications, or those that come in pill form, generally work more quickly than topical medications for toenail fungus treatment.
 They also have higher cure rates and the overall treatment time may be shorter than topical options.
 Pills to treat the infection, however, will require a prescription.
 It is also important to note that improvement will continue AFTER oral therapy is stopped, and it may take 9 to 12 months for you to see full results.
 Your healthcare provider will make sure you are not taking an medicines that could have any drug interactions as well as assess all your medical conditions.
 Combining oral drugs and topically applied antifungals can help improve treatment success.

 The top treatments for toenail fungus are: